 fully washed and double fermented: all coffee is hand picked, depulped, dry fermented for 12 hours, then wet fermented (18 hours), washed with mountain water, shade dried, then sun dried on raised beds.

 the price you pay for this coffee p/kg.
 This Side Up pays $ 7 to Twongerekawa Coko, which is 2,27 x the Fair Trade base price.
 We agreed on this price directly with the farmers, disregarding the volatile US Coffee C price.

 the price Abakundakawa pays farmers for their cherries as p/kg price of green (milled) coffee.
 This price is often unknown to buyers.
 The extra €1,68 is our premium that was invested in expanding Coko's drying bed capacity (2014/2015), a new pulper (2015/2016) and this season, five cows!

 wet-processing costs and coop management fee + dry-milling costs and exporter fee.

 This Side Up expense coverage.
 Expenses include wages, sending samples, travel and various office costs.

-total shipping costs from Kigali to Rotterdam.
-We fill our containers with as much coffee as we can to keep these costs to a minimum.
+total shipping costs from Kigali, through customs and to our warehouse.
+We fill our containers with as much coffee as we can or hitchhike with other importers to keep these costs to a minimum.

 RECOMMENDED IKAWA PROFILE